-When inspecting a potential new home, it’s easy to dream, all the while missing defects like floor and wall tiling mistakes that could potentially cost you thousands to rectify.
+When inspecting a potential new home or a new build, it’s easy to dream, all the while missing defects like floor and wall tiling mistakes that could potentially cost you thousands to rectify.
 It pays to be super vigilant during inspections, things like cracks and dodgy grout can easily go under the radar.

 In this blog, we’ve outlined what you should look for when inspecting a property.